Key Stories

 EU Elections Spotlights

-From 6 to 9 June 2024, EU citizens will vote to elect their national representatives to the European Parliament.
-Covering this key political event in EU affairs, the European Newsroom (enr) provides verified, independent and reliable content produced by the news agencies involved in the project.
+From 6 to 9 June 2024, EU citizens voted to elect their national representatives to the European Parliament.
+Covering this key political event in EU affairs, the European Newsroom (enr) provided verified, independent and reliable content produced by the news agencies involved in the project.

 Videos